pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

+> Audrey Tang and Glen Weyl's project will be effective and meaningful in helping Taiwan (and other countries) move in the direction of a new social democracy.
+— [Karatani Kōjin](https://en.wikipedia.org/wiki/Kojin_Karatani), Author of *[The Structure of World History](https://www.dukeupress.edu/the-structure-of-world-history)* and winner of the Berggruen Prize for Culture and Philosophy

+<br></br>

 > In financial technology and digital infrastructure, Kenya and other African countries are...ahead of outdated models in the North.
 With *Plurality* we (can)...take this...deeper...to accelerate our growth and be part of global models of a more inclusive, participatory and productive future. <br></br>
 — [Ory Okolloh-Mwangi](https://en.wikipedia.org/wiki/Ory_Okolloh), Co-Founder of [Ushahidi](https://en.wikipedia.org/wiki/Ushahidi) and Partner at [Verod-Kepple Africa Ventures](https://vkav.vc/)